NullVoxPopuli/DynamicFluentBuilder.Net/README.md

     public class FooBuilder : DynamicFluentBuilder<Foo>{}

 That's it!
-I like to put these is Support/Builders in my Test projects
+I like to put these in Support/Builders in my Test projects

 ### Usage